+Final Date of Completion 12/31/2020

+Name Department Responsible Person 1 tasmith Tarlesha Smith Asst.
+City Manager/ Director of Human Resources

+Human Resources

+Kerry Arthurs Administrative Supervisor Responsible Person 2

+Partially Implemented Correction Plan Status: Finding Type: Deficiency

+karthurs

-09/30/2020 Final Date of Completion Name Department Responsible Person 1 tasmith Tarlesha Smith Asst.
-City Manager/ Director of Human Resources Human Resources karthurs Kerry Arthurs Administrative Supervisor Human Resources Responsible Person 2 Partially Implemented Correction Plan Status: Finding Type: Deficiency City Manager's sign-off of the Employee Handbook and approving of a roll-out date Next Milestone 05/31/2020 Milestone Date of Completion Human Resources Department:
+City Manager's sign-off of the Employee Handbook and approving of a roll-out platform and date Next Milestone

+09/30/2020 Milestone Date of Completion

+Human Resources Department:

 Commission Audit Audit Initiator Report #09/10-01 Audit of the Human Resources Department Auditor Comment 9 Title: Issue / Observation Condition The City Auditor's Office (CAO) found that Human Resources Department (HRD) does publish a comprehensive employee handbook.
 Instead, HRD relies on the combined information contained in the specific union contracts, the policy standard manual (PSM), and the Personnel Rules.
 These combined documents serve to provide information on many of the topics typically covered in the sample of employee handbooks reviewed by the CAO as well as best practice literature.
 However, the CAO noted that it was difficult and time consuming to research specific items from among the various sources, which collectively substitute for a traditional employee handbook.
 This is not a user-friendly method and can leave staff confused and without complete and accurate information.
-Recommendation: The City Manager should require the Director of HRD to: - 1.
+The City Manager should require the Director of HRD to: - 1.
 Create and publish an employee handbook and/or, - 2.
 Create a matrix by employee-type and include hyperlinks on the HRD website that would serve to centralize and quide both union and non-union employees to pertinent information pertaining to the City's various policies and procedures as well as other important employee information.
 Employee handbooks typically contain various policies, including standards of conduct, such as workplace violence, discrimination, anti harassment, and benefits.
 While the City does not have one official document entitled "Employee Handbook", the previously described information can be found in the City's Personnel Rules, Policy and Standards Manual, Pay Plan Ordinance and the various collective bargaining agreements.
 The compilation of such information into one document would require a significant outlay of staff resources.
-Additionally, because an employee handbook is often the focus of employment related litigation, any compilation or drafting of a citywide employment manual would require the involvement of the City Attorney's office and/or outside counsel for constant review and updating.
-In light of the above, HRD does not agree with the CAO's recommendation.
+Additionally, because an employee handbook is often the focus of employment related litigation, any compilation or drafting of a citywide employment manual would require the involvement of the City Attorney's office and/or the CAO's recommendation.

 REBUTTAL The CAO feels strongly that employee handbooks are such an important resource as to be almost universal in their use.
 We are unaware of any organization of our size that fails to have a comprehensive handbook to educate and inform employees of their rights, benefits and obligations.
-While the production of such a resource may be time consuming and detailed, the benefits to the employees far outweighs the cost to the City.
-Correction Plan:
+While the production of such a resource may be time consuming and detailed, the benefits to the employees far outweighs the cost to the City. outside counsel for constant review and updating.
+In light of the above, HRD does not agree with Recommendation: